T-DEV16/ML-Group-Project-8/README.md

 <img src="model.png" alt="drawing" style="width:400px;height:1200px"/>

 This simple model has **4** convolutional layers and **1** Dense layer with 62 nodes.
 We thought this was a good place to start because it is not very complicated, and was trainable in a decent amount of time.
-We used 40 epochs, with a batch size of 2.
-We used the Adam optimizer with a learning rate of **0.0001**.
+We used 15 epochs, with a batch size of 2, and the Adam optimizer with a learning rate of **0.0001**.